Top Public Policy Issues Facing Governing Boards in 2023–2024:

 The Federal Budget

-In March 2024, the Biden Administration submitted its Fiscal Year (FY) 2025 budget request to Congress proposing $84 billion for the U.S. Department of Education.
-This budget included increased the maximum Pell Grant through a combination of both mandatory and discretionary funding.
-The budget boosted the maximum Pell Grant by $750 for students attending public or non-profit institutions of higher education, while students attending for-profit institutions of higher education would see a $100 increase to the maximum Pell Grant.
-This would be the first time that the maximum Pell grant differed based on whether the school a student attended was a for-profit institution.
-Under the budget, the total maximum award for students at public and non-profit institutions of higher education would be $8,145 per year, while the maximum award for students at for-profit institutions of higher education would be $7,495.
-Additionally, President Biden’s budget included $12 billion in mandatory funding for a new program called Reducing the Costs of College Fund, which would provide funds to increase access to dual enrollment programs as well as additional awards to institutions to encourage innovation around affordability, college completion, and lowering tuition.
+In March 2024, the Biden administration submitted its FY 2025 budget request to Congress, proposing $84 billion for the Department of Education.
+This budget included an increase in the maximum Pell Grant through a combination of both mandatory and discretionary funding.
+The budget would boost the maximum Pell Grant by $750 for students attending public or nonprofit institutions of higher education, while students attending for-profit institutions of higher education would see a $100 increase to the maximum Pell Grant.
+This would be the first time that the maximum Pell Grant differed based on whether the school a student attended was a for-profit institution.
+Under the budget, the total maximum award for students at public and nonprofit institutions of higher education would be $8,145 per year, while the maximum award for students at for-profit institutions of higher education would be $7,495.
+Additionally, President Biden’s budget includes $12 billion in mandatory funding for a new program called Reducing the Costs of College Fund, which would provide funds to increase access to dual enrollment programs as well as additional awards to institutions to encourage innovation around affordability, college completion, and lower tuition.

-With respect to 2024 appropriations, in July 2023, Congress began the formal education appropriations process.
-This summer, the House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies released and approved its fiscal year 2024 funding bill.
-The bill matched the House GOP stance that funding should be dramatically cut below fiscal year 2023 levels.
-The Senate Appropriations Committee proposed $79.6 billion for the Department of Education, including a $250 increase in the maximum Pell Grant and maintains investments in the Federal Work-Study program and the Federal Supplemental Educational Opportunity Grant program.
-Ultimately neither bill was successfully signed into law.
-Congress has operated under a series of continuing resolutions, the latest of which is valid through March 22, 2024.
-As of this writing, six of the twelve FY 2024 appropriation bills have not been passed, including the one that funds the Department of Education.
-Congressional leaders are in the midst of budget negotiations, and while we expect those negotiations to come down to the wire, Congress will likely be successful in keeping the government open.
+With respect to 2024 appropriations, Congress began the formal education appropriations process in July 2023 when the House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies releasedits FY 2024 funding bill.
+The bill matched the House GOP stance that funding should be dramatically cut below FY 2023 levels.
+The Senate Appropriations Committee proposed $79.6 billion for the Department of Education, including a $250 increase in the maximum Pell Grant and maintained investments in the Federal Work-Study program and the Federal Supplemental Educational Opportunity Grant program.
+Congress finalized all FY 2024 spending in late March, largely level funding most education programs (including keeping the maximum Pell grant the same for the upcoming award year at $7,395).

 Congressional Earmarks